 Today (26 January) is my national day; Australia Day.
 On this day in 1788, our first Governor Captain Arthur Phillip arrived in Sydney Cove with the First Fleet to establish the first British Penal Colony.
 An “interesting’ event to celebrate on many levels, but officially we celebrate the country, its culture and achievements.
 I suppose in the traumatised and sectarian post 911 world we currently live in, we are supposed to celebrate our freedom and democracy too.

 The event started as a celebration by emancipated convicts, though given the harsh conditions they endured it’s hard to know whether they celebrated their survival or the country.
 In any case, as time passed it became a political campaign for equality with British free settlers.
 In 1818 Governor Lachlan Macquarie formalised the celebration as Foundation Day and granted the day as a holiday for government workers, allowing extra meat rations and ordering a 30 gun salute (30th anniversary).
 The name Australia Day was formally adopted in 1935.
-Even then the date was problematic, and other dates considered included 1 January (Federation – the first day of independent self-governance) and December 3 (the Eureka Stockade – a rebellion of miners) which have their own issues as well1.
+Even then the date was problematic, and other dates considered included 1 January (Federation – the first day of independent self-governance) and December 3 (the Eureka Stockade – a rebellion of miners) which have their own issues as well.

 The country was colonised on the “belief” that the land was unoccupied, and this belief still has impacts for aboriginals today in terms of self-governance and an individual’s right to choose their destiny.
 As you would expect, there is a history of border skirmishes, rapes, massacres, forced relocation to church run reservations (missions), aboriginal children removed from their families and sent away for adoption, and efforts to retrieve human remains and religious or ceremonial artefacts from international museums.
-As a result, aboriginal people call it Survival Day, (or Invasion Day or Day of Mourning), and mourn the loss of land, culture and family2.
+As a result, First Nations people call it Survival Day, (or Invasion Day or Day of Mourning), and mourn the loss of land, culture and family.

 Naturally there are other more extreme fringe views, but I choose not to mention them.